 The Cowin Apex Elite are wireless-only headphones that can't be used wired, so they aren't suitable for wired gaming.

 The Cowin Apex Elite are passable for phone calls.
 Their integrated microphone has a mediocre recording quality, so while whoever's on the other end of the line can understand you, your voice may also sound thin and muffled.
 The mic also struggles to separate your voice from background noises, and these headphones offer mediocre noise isolation, so they're better suited for taking phone calls in quiet settings.

-The Cowin Apex Elite are very comfortable.
-They're lightweight and they don't go deep in your ear.
-You can use their touch-sensitive controls without putting any extra pressure on your ear, which is nice.
+The Cowin Apex Elite are comfortable.
+They're lightweight, and they don't go deep in your ear.
+You can use their touch-sensitive controls without putting extra pressure on your ear, which is nice.
 They should be comfortable for long listening sessions.

 The controls are okay.
 You can double-tap either bud to answer/end a call or play/pause your audio.
 You can also tap and hold either bud for two seconds to reject a call, or to cycle between ANC On, Ambient Mode, and ANC Off.
 You can also triple press the right bud to turn Game Mode on and off, or triple press the left bud to activate the voice assistant.
 There's a chime that registers the number of taps you make, as well as voice prompts for turning Game Mode on/off and cycling through the ANC features.
 Unfortunately, you can't control the volume or skip tracks using these controls, and the touch panel can be a bit difficult to locate at first.

 The case is decent.
 It's made of plastic, which feels a bit flimsy and cheap.
 The lid also doesn't feel very sturdy, and it moves a bit when closed.
 However, there are four LED indicator lights to help you keep track of the battery level, which is handy.